 COVID-19 Travel Advisory

-- Gyms and other indoor recreational facilities, museums, and indoor entertainment are open with limits on capacity; call ahead for availability and reservation requirements.
+- Gyms and other indoor recreational facilities, museums, and indoor entertainment are open with restricted capacity; call ahead for availability and reservation requirements.

 - Grocery and retail stores have reduced the number of customers they allow in at one time.
 Many local businesses have adapted to offer convenient curbside pickup and local delivery options.

 Face covering requirements

 Non-vaccinated travelers are asked to wear masks indoors and outdoors where maintaining social distance is challenging.
 Fully vaccinated individuals are not required to wear masks in many public spaces.
 Requirements for masking vary by individual business, so pay attention to posted signage or call ahead for what to expect.

 Check with the agency managing the outdoor space you'd like to visit for the most up-to-date information on what is open and what is closed.

 We're available to answer visitor questions and provide assistance by phone or in person, Monday - Friday, 8 a.m. - 5 p.m.; Saturday - Sunday, 10 a.m. - 3 p.m.; and during holidays, 10 a.m. - 3 p.m.
 Give us a call at 541.484.5307 or stop by and see us.

 For daily updates from local, state and federal health agencies, please visit the following sources:

 Finally, please remember that viruses don't discriminate.
 The coronavirus impacts all people regardless of geographical origin, ethnicity or racial background.